rakkatak/webcam-capture-javafx-service/README.md

 - Leverages JavaFX and an open source project called [Webcam Capture](http://webcam-capture.sarxos.pl/)

 ## Webcam Capture
-- The WebCam Capture API allows you to use your build-in or external webcam directly from Java.
-It's designed to support multiple capturing farmeworks.
+- API allows you to use your build-in or external webcam directly from Java
-- The WebCam Capture supports multiple frameworks.
+- Supports multiple frameworks.
 - The WebcamDriver interface which has been already implemented in several capturing drivers build on top of well-known frameworks used to work with multimedia and cameras.
 - The default driver implementation wraps the [OpenImaj](http://openimaj.org/) library that has cool features like face recognition